-- 6.1 The Supplier must attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Order Form.

-- 6.2 The Supplier must keep and maintain full and accurate records and accounts on everything to do with the Contract:

-- (a) during the Contract Period;

-- (b) for 7 years after the End Date; and

-- (c) in accordance with UK GDPR,

-including but not limited to the records and accounts stated in the definition of Audit in Joint Schedule 1.
+- 6.1 The Supplier must attend Progress Meetings with the Buyer and provide Progress Reports when specified in the Order Form. - 6.2 The Supplier must keep and maintain full and accurate records and accounts on everything to do with the Contract: - (a) during the Contract Period; - (b) for 7 years after the End Date; and (c) in accordance with UK GDPR, including but not limited to the records and accounts stated in the definition of Audit in Joint Schedule 1. - 6.3 The Relevant Authority or an Auditor can Audit the Supplier. - 6.4 During an Audit, the Supplier must:

-- 6.3 The Relevant Authority or an Auditor can Audit the Supplier. - 6.4 During an Audit, the Supplier must: - (a) allow the Relevant Authority or any Auditor access to their premises to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit; and - (b) provide information to the Relevant Authority or to the Auditor and reasonable co-operation at their request. - 6.5 Where the Audit of the Supplier is carried out by an Auditor, the Auditor shall be entitled to share any information obtained during the Audit with the Relevant Authority. - 6.6 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must immediately: - (a) tell the Relevant Authority and give reasons; - (b) propose corrective action; and - (c) provide a deadline for completing the corrective action. - 6.7 The Supplier must provide CCS with a Self-Audit Certificate supported by an audit report at the end of each Contract Year.
-The report must contain: - (a) the methodology of the review;

-- (b) the sampling techniques applied;

-- (c) details of any issues; and

-- (d) any remedial action taken.

-- 6.8 The Self Audit Certificate must be completed and signed by an auditor or senior member of the Supplier's management team that is qualified in either a relevant audit or financial discipline.
+- Crown Copyright 2021 Version: 1.0.3 - (a) allow the Relevant Authority or any Auditor access to their premises to verify all contract accounts and records of everything to do with the Contract and provide copies for an Audit; and - (b) provide information to the Relevant Authority or to the Auditor and reasonable co-operation at their request. - 6.5 Where the Audit of the Supplier is carried out by an Auditor, the Auditor shall be entitled to share any information obtained during the Audit with the Relevant Authority. - 6.6 If the Supplier is not providing any of the Deliverables, or is unable to provide them, it must immediately: - (a) tell the Relevant Authority and give reasons; - (b) propose corrective action; and - (c) provide a deadline for completing the corrective action. - 6.7 The Supplier must provide CCS with a Self Audit Certificate supported by an audit report at the end of each Contract Year.
+The report must contain: - (a) the methodology of the review; - (b) the sampling techniques applied; (c) details of any issues; and (d) any remedial action taken. - 6.8 The Self Audit Certificate must be completed and signed by an auditor or senior member of the Supplier's management team that is qualified in either a relevant audit or financial discipline.

-7. Supplier staff
+Supplier staff 7.

-- 7.1 The Supplier Staff involved in the performance of each Contract must: - (a) be appropriately trained and qualified; - (b) be vetted using Good Industry Practice and the Security Policy; and - (c) comply with all conduct requirements when on the Buyer's Premises. - 7.2 Where a Buyer decides one of the Supplier's Staff is not suitable to work on a contract, the Supplier must replace them with a suitably qualified alternative. - 7.3 If requested, the Supplier must replace any person whose acts or omissions have caused the Supplier to breach Clause 27. - 7.4 The Supplier must provide a list of Supplier Staff needing to access the Buyer's Premises and say why access is required. - 7.5 The Supplier indemnifies CCS and the Buyer against all claims brought by any person employed by the Supplier caused by an act or omission of the Supplier or any Supplier Staff.
+- 7.1 The Supplier Staff involved in the performance of each Contract must: - (a) be appropriately trained and qualified; - (b) be vetted using Good Industry Practice and the Security Policy; and - (c) comply with all conduct requirements when on the Buyer's Premises. - 7.2 Where a Buyer decides one of the Supplier's Staff is not suitable to work on a contract, the Supplier must replace them with a suitably qualified alternative. - 7.3 If requested, the Supplier must replace any person whose acts or omissions have caused the Supplier to breach Clause 27. - 7.4 The Supplier must provide a list of Supplier Staff needing to access the Buyer's Premises and say why access is required.